Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

+Despite the push to decentralize data sharing, one aspect that makes the picture more challenging is that different players may want different privacy guarantees.
+This is because privacy attitudes are often heterogeneous \citep{ghosh_selling_privacy,personalized_privacy}, with different individuals or organizations having different understanding of privacy risks, risk tolerance, ownership of sensitive data, etc. This has been observed in large-scale surveys, with individuals self-reporting various degrees of privacy attitudes and concerns, as well as in empirical behavioral studies on privacy preferences and disclosure behavior \citep{pew2015privacy,berendt2005privacy} (see surveys for a more complete description of privacy attitudes at \citep{barth2017privacy,acquisti2015privacy}).
+While privacy preferences can be complex, some research (e.g. \cite{nanayakkara2023epsilon,dekel2022privacy}) shows that individuals can still understand and quantify their own (differential) privacy preferences and can trade off privacy with benefits obtained from sharing their data, meaning that such preferences do need to be taken into account.

-These interactions lead to new fundamental questions: when data cooperatives form in a decentralized fashion and privacy choices are endogenous, what does stable participation look like?
+These considerations lead to new fundamental questions: when data cooperatives form in a decentralized fashion and privacy preferences are endogenous, what does stable participation look like?
 Which coalitions can sustain themselves in equilibrium, and how does coalition composition depend on participants’ privacy costs?
 How do individual privacy decisions affect the accuracy of the shared estimate and overall social welfare?
-And, crucially, how do outcomes under decentralized data sharing compare to an idealized world in which a centralized designer can choose participation and privacy levels to maximize social welfare?
+Crucially, how do outcomes under decentralized data sharing compare in terms of efficiency to an idealized world in which a centralized designer can choose participation and privacy levels to maximize social welfare?
+And, if they are indeed inefficient, can we do better while still giving participants some agency over decision-making?